-It goes without saying that Customer Relationship Marketing (CRM) is one of the most prevalent and important initiatives undertaken by corporations both large and small.
-Yet, industry experts claim that nearly five out of every ten CRM initiatives fail.
+Customer Relationship Marketing (CRM) is one of the most prevalent and vital initiatives undertaken by corporations both large and small.
+Industry experts claim that nearly five out of every ten CRM initiatives fail.
 What’s the difference between those that succeed and those that fail?
-What does it take to successfully implement CRM?
+What does it take to implement CRM successfully?

 My observations from successful CRM initiatives suggest that success can be, in part attributed to the ability to strategically manage the various aspects of CRM within the context of your organizations broader business direction.
 Based on our experiences, we suggest organizations consider the following points when developing and deploying a CRM initiative:

-A strong CRM vision is critical because it helps ensure that the decisions made in selecting technology will be made on the basis of the goals of the company and not be driven-or limited-by the functionality or capability that a particular software application may provide.
+A robust CRM vision is critical because it helps ensure that the decisions made in selecting technology will be made based on the goals of the company and not be driven-or limited-by the functionality or capability that a particular software application may provide.
 Remember that technology should support the vision of CRM, not drive it.

 Best practices suggest that the way to ensure success with multiple vendors is to: